lramon2001/JavaCollectionsParte1/README.md

 ## Menu / Ementa

-### A Interface Collection, List e a implementação ArrayList
+### The Collection, List Interface and the ArrayList implementation / A Interface Collection, List e a implementação ArrayList

-- Estudo da interface Collection
+- Study of the Collection interface /  Estudo da interface Collection
-- Estudo da interface List
+- Estudo da interface List / Study of the List interface
-- Estudo dos métodos da classe ArrayList.
+- Study of ArrayList class methods / Estudo dos métodos da classe ArrayList.

 ### Iterators